LaurentVeyssier/Deep_Q_Learning/README.md

 # Project Description

 We will use a deep convolutional Q Learning model to train a model on PacMan.
-The Atari PacMan game is obtained through gymnasium package, itself derived from OpenAI gym library for reinforcement learning.
+The Atari PacMan game with its reward model is obtained through gymnasium package, itself derived from OpenAI gym library for reinforcement learning.

 Our objective is to train a DCQN model to play PacMan using reinforcement learning.
 Images are fed to the model which predicts the action to implement.